KellerM37/blue-harvest/README.md

 - Implement Bosses
 - ADDED Learn and Implement save/load functionality (In the form of a leaderboard)
 - Change leaderboard (needs max size and overwrite)

+## License stuff
+There are files created by MillionthVector@http://millionthvector.blogspot.de in the assets folder